Inside the 'ghost ships' of the Baltic Sea - KTVZ

 “In many cases they represent disasters where people lost their lives under terrible circumstances,” writes Douglas in the book.
 “We visit these sites with enormous respect, and we do it to honor the victims and tell the story of what happened.”

-The book is led by Douglas’ photographs, but Dahm’s accompanying text brings many of the stories to life.
+The book is led by Dahm’s photographs, but Douglas’ accompanying text brings many of the stories to life.
 He says he wanted his writing to offer insight — there’s input from experts like Dr. Fred Hocker, director of research at Stockholm’s Vasa maritime museum — but the writing also leaves room for questioning and reflecting.

 “The writing follows the images,” says Douglas.
 “We want the reader to really feel the wrecks.
 Sometimes too much information can ruin that.”